 When you have to do something you don’t want to do, how do you talk to yourself about it?

-What happens when we make a decision to try something else?
+What happens when we make a decision to listen to a different voice?
 To say, instead:

-The voice that sets the tone isn’t the one of the person who tells us what to do.
-It’s the one in our head that tells us how to feel about it.
+The voice that sets the tone isn’t the one that tells us what to do.
+It’s the one in our head that invites us how to feel about it.